FAQs

 Per Florida Statute, Calesa Township residents receive priority when applying for the Ina A. Colen Academy.
 The Ina A. Colen Academy enrolls students in accordance with its Enrollment Policy and seats cannot be guaranteed.

-Will the school have a lottery?
+Does the school have a lottery?

 A lottery will be conducted through Lotterease in accordance with Ina A. Colen Acadmey’s Enrollment Policy if there are more applications than there are seats available for a given grade level.